nens/threedi-docs/source/a_releasenotes.rst

 This release is our first production release.
 To get a feel for the new API and help us improving it, users can request acces to the beta release.
 Interested to be a beta user?
 Let us know here

-Of course our work is not finished yet.
-The API will be the basis for future calculations and regular users will be facilitated through the Modeller interface for use of the new API.
-We will start rolling out an interface in the modeler interface that will automatically use the new API in the future.
+Of course we are still developing.
+The new API will become the main route for future calculations.
+On top of the programming interface,  regular users will be facilitated through the Modeller interface for use of the new API in the future.
+We will start rolling out an interface in the modeler interface that will automatically use the new API route.
 So what features will release in the near future?

 Scenarios: